How to Repair Concrete Driveway Cracks

 Cracks in concrete driveways aren't just cosmetic problems—they're invitations for water to get underneath and freeze, which makes them expand and spread.
 A crack that's a quarter-inch wide today becomes a six-inch break in two winters if you ignore it.
 The good news is that filling cracks is straightforward work that stops the damage before it becomes expensive.
 The key is choosing the right material for your crack's width and sealing it so water can't return.

-2. Widen hairline cracks slightly.
+- Widen Hairlines for Grip.
 If your crack is thinner than 1/8 inch, use a concrete saw or carbide-tipped crack chaser to widen it to about 1/4 inch wide and 1/4 inch deep.
 This gives the filler something to grip.
 For wider cracks, skip this step.
 Work slowly and let the tool do the work—pushing hard just dulls the blade faster.

-4. Apply the filler in a single continuous bead.
+- Fill in One Smooth Pass.
 For caulk, cut the nozzle at a 45-degree angle and apply in one smooth pass, keeping the bead slightly mounded above the surface.
 For concrete filler, pour it into a caulk gun if it comes in a tube, or use a putty knife to press it firmly into the crack, overfilling slightly.
 Work from one end to the other without stopping and starting.

-6. Seal the entire driveway surface.
+- Seal the Whole Surface.
 After the filler cures, apply a concrete sealer to the whole driveway to protect your repair and prevent future cracks.
 Use a roller or squeegee to apply sealer evenly, following the product's coverage rate.
 Most driveway sealers dry to the touch in 2-4 hours but need 24-48 hours before driving on them.